-If interleaved is True, then the input is assumed to be interleaved (i.e., paired-end reads are represented by each mate being adjacent in the file with the same ID).
+If interleaved is True, then the input is assumed to be interleaved.
+This means that paired-end reads are represented by each mate being adjacent in the file with the same identifier (if the identifiers end with /1 and /2, but are otherwise identical, this is still considered a match).
+Thus, an interleaved file can contain both paired-end and single-end reads.